-(A) CAPITAL COMMITMENTS
+(B) CAPITAL COMMITMENTS

 In October 2005, CenterPoint Energy Gas Transmission Company (CEGT), a wholly owned subsidiary of CERC Corp., signed a 10-year firm transportation agreement with XTO Energy (XTO) to transport 600 million cubic feet (MMcf) per day of natural gas from Carthage, Texas to CEGT's Perryville hub in Northeast Louisiana.
-To accommodate this transaction, CEGT filed a certificate application with the FERC in March 2006 to build a 172 mile, 42-inch diameter pipeline, and related compression facilities at an estimated cost of \$425 million.
-The capacity of the pipeline under this filing will be 1.275 billion cubic feet (Bcf) per day.
-CEGT has signed firm contracts for substantially the full capacity of the pipeline.
-CERC will consider an expansion of the pipeline pending the outcome of an open season announced in late April 2006.
-During the four-year period subsequent to the in-service date of the pipeline, XTO can request, and subject to mutual negotiations that meet specific financial parameters, CEGT would construct a 67 mile extension from CEGT's Perryville hub to an interconnect with Texas Eastern Gas Transmission at Union Church, Mississippi.
+To accommodate this transaction, CEGT filed a certificate application with the FERC in March 2006 to build a 172-mile, 42-inch diameter pipeline and related compression facilities.
+The capacity of the pipeline under this filing will be 1.25 billion cubic feet (Bcf) per day.
+CEGT has signed firm contracts for the full capacity of the pipeline.